p2abcengine/p2abcengine/README.md

 Note, however, that the p2abcengine depends on a number of Java libraries that are licensed under other licenses.
 For details, see the [overview of licenses of the library dependencies](https://github.com/p2abcengine/p2abcengine/blob/master/Code/LICENSES-OF-DEPENDENCIES.txt).
+Finally, the p2abcengine requires as [IBM Identity Mixer](https://abc4trust.eu/idemix) or [Microsoft U-Prove](http://uprovecsharp.codeplex.com) as cryptographic engines (some of the the features will only work if Identity Mixer is installed).
+U-Prove is available under [Apache License, Version 2.0](https://github.com/p2abcengine/p2abcengine/blob/master/Code/LICENSE.txt) whereas
+Identity Mixer is available under the [Identity Mixer License](https://abc4trust.eu/idemix).

 Overview of Codebase